catatsuy/ruby_matrix_bench/README.md

 # Introduction

-I compare the execution time of the `NMatrix` and `matrix` which is ruby standard library.
+I compare the execution time of the `NMatrix` and `matrix` which is the ruby standard library.

 I will do the multiplication and the inverse of a 28-by-28 (square) matrix.
 Input values is prepared in advance.